Student & Parent Information – Previously Found in Front of Student Agenda

 - All threat making behavior by a student will be reported to the school administrator who will organize the response which may involve the RCMP, Ministry of Children and Families, SD 83 Central Office and others.

-Smoking And The Use of Tobacco And Vapour Products
+Smoking and The Use of Tobacco and Vaping Products

 Consequences for Student Breaches of the SMS Code of Conduct

 Office referrals will result in consequences which depend on the circumstances.
-These consequences may include:
+Consequences may include:

 - Natural and logical consequences